 Cozy up your space and vary your seating by adding in a rocker.
 And no, that doesn't have to mean you need to embrace a farmhouse aesthetic.
 This living room incorporates a rustic-chic rocking chair with a leather back for a sleek, minimalistic vibe.

 Do gallery walls intimidate you?
 Instead, opt for a more minimalistic approach.
-Mount a single shelf and lean your favorite prints against the wall like in the living room pictured.
+Mount a single shelf and lean your favorite prints against the wall.
 The result is simple but impactful.

 Take Traditional Eclectic